0x73746F66/trivialsec-python-webhooks/README.md

 To update the database at any time run `./scripts/cve-update.sh`.

-You can add a user for the cve-search website using `docker-compose -f docker-compose-cve.yaml exec search bash -c 'python /srv/app/sbin/db_mgmt_admin.py -a chris'`
+You can add a user for the cve-search website using `docker-compose -f docker-compose-cve.yaml exec search bash -c 'python /srv/app/sbin/db_mgmt_admin.py -a admin'`

 ## Remote and Local IDE support